GUT-AI/gut-ai/use_cases/README.rst

 **Summary:** This is a non-exhaustive list of Use Cases of GUT-AI for various industries.

-Click the industry below to explore Use Cases for that specific industry.
+Click an industry below to explore Use Cases for that specific industry.

 - Aerospace
 - Agriculture and Aeroponics
 - Aquaponics and Hydroponics